FernandoYaguana/RCP/README.md

 # HELLO WORLD FROM RPC

-This is a Go project that displays Hello World message from WebSocket using WebSocket architecture style.
+This is a Go project that displays Hello World message from RPC using RPC architecture style.

 ## Technologies used